fiodorbaczynski/data_quacker/README.md

 ## Contribution

 Any contribution, including reporting issues, is greatly appreciated.
 You may contribute anything you feel is needed, but the tasks listed in [todo.md](./docs/todo.md) are the most important for now for TrivialCsv to be "1.0-ready".

+## Testimonials

+"..." ~ the rubber duck on my desk